josephmasona/flutter-series/Flutter_Tutorial_For_Beginners.md

            flutter create myApp

-Run Flutter App on an Android Emulator from Visual Studio Code In VS Code in the Explorer (Ctrl+Shift+E) open with double click the main.dart file that is in the folder lib (lib > main.dart).
+Run Flutter App on an Android Emulator from Visual Studio Code In Visual Studio Code in the Explorer (Ctrl+Shift+E) open with double click the main.dart file that is in the folder lib (lib > main.dart).
 1. Now in the toolbar click on View > Debug > Start Debugging or F5 and press Enter.
 2. Finally, the sample App will be executed.